vacu9708/Study-records/Database/SQL vs NoSQL/readme.md

 ### Horizontal VS Vertical scaling
 ![image](https://user-images.githubusercontent.com/67142421/177931196-ed491a87-8be9-4cf5-b9f4-a39e2a945974.png)

-SQL does not support the horizontal scaling because it requires predefined tables and schemas.
+In SQL the horizontal scaling is difficult because spliting related tables takes a big cost while in NoSQL all that needs to be done is just split collections because they do not have relations..

 ## When to use SQL and NoSQL?
 ### SQL